Adobe Illustrator

-Adobe Illustrator is a vector graphics editor and design program developed and marketed by Adobe Inc. Originally designed for the Apple Macintosh, development of Adobe Illustrator began in 1985.
-Along with Creative Cloud (Adobe's shift to monthly or annual subscription service delivered over the Internet), Illustrator CC was released.
-The latest version, Illustrator 2023, was released on October 18, 2022, and is the 27th generation in the product line.
+Adobe Illustrator is a vector graphics editor and design software developed and marketed by Adobe.
+Originally designed for the Apple Macintosh, development of Adobe Illustrator began in 1985.
+Along with Creative Cloud (Adobe's shift to a monthly or annual subscription service delivered over the Internet), Illustrator CC was released.
+The latest version, Illustrator 2026, was released on October 28, 2025, and is the 30th generation in the product line.
 Adobe Illustrator was reviewed as the best vector graphics editing program in 2021 by PC Magazine.

 History

 Versions 1–1.6 (Illustrator 88)

-Development of Adobe Illustrator for the Apple Macintosh began in 1985 (shipping in January 1987) as a commercialization of Adobe's in-house font development software and PostScript file format.
+Development of Adobe Illustrator for the Apple Macintosh began in 1985 (shipping in January 1987) as Adobe's second software product after PostScript.
+Adobe co-founder and CEO John Warnock created Illustrator in late 1986 to automate many of the manual tasks utilized by his wife, Marva, a graphic designer.
+It used lines and bézier curves to render infinitely scalable graphics.
+Illustrator was released in early 1987, and became a commercialization of Adobe's in-house font development software and PostScript file format.

 Adobe Illustrator is the companion product of Adobe Photoshop.
 Photoshop is primarily geared toward digital photo manipulation and photorealistic styles of computer illustration, while Illustrator provides results in the typesetting and logo graphic areas of design.
 Early magazine advertisements (featured in graphic design trade magazines such as Communication Arts) referred to the product as "the Adobe Illustrator".
-Illustrator 88, the product name for version 1.7, was released in 1988 and introduced many new tools and features.
+Illustrator 88, the product name for version 1.6, was released in 1988 and introduced many new tools and features.

 Byte in 1989 listed Illustrator 88 as among the "Distinction" winners of the Byte Awards, stating that with it Adobe had "pulled ahead" of previously industry-dominant competitor Aldus FreeHand.

 Early versions of the software did not support working in preview mode and users needed to have two windows open on their desktop in order to have a live preview of their work.
 One window would show the work in progress and the other window would show a preview of the work in progress.